 - Can you speak with someone that will be working on your reputation?
 If you can’t, that’s a big red flag.
 Content will likely be outsourced and of a low-quality.

 - What payment options are available?
 Up-front fees are risky – they’re collecting fees before your problem is solved.
-Ask for flexible payment options, like a month-to-month payment plan.
+Ask for flexible payment options like the ones from Paystand.

 3. Be wary of guarantees.

 Removals are not a guarantee, nor is suppression.
 There are only a few instances where removal is possible, such as copyright infringement or by court order (as highlighted above and in our removal guide).
 Be wary about companies that promise guarantees when it comes to removal and suppression of negative information.

 Your online reputation is a reflection of who you are, whether it is intentional or not; remember, even online reputation could have an impact on a background check later on.
 Managing and maintaining it is perhaps one of the most important things you can do for yourself digitally.